MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 6.4.4
+- Fix bug on older Team Foundation Servers where system variable _System.CollectionUri_ is not properly set.

 #### 6.4.3
 - Fix pull request status feature for project containing whitespace in the project name.